Lucasgontijo0/jrdt/README.md

-# Java Randomic Data for Testing
+# Java Randomic Data generator for Testing

 Java library for Library random or customized data for testing.